michaelfranzl/grbl-streamer/README.md

 grbl.request_settings()
 ```

-Gerbil supports dynamic feed override.
+GrblStreamer supports dynamic feed override.
 You could have a slider in your GUI controlling the milling speed of your machine as it runs:

 ```python
 grbl.set_feed_override(True)